kubernetes/website/v1.1/docs/user-guide/kubectl-overview.md

    * To specify resources with one or more files: `-f file1 -f file2 -f file<#>` [Use YAML rather than JSON](config-best-practices) since YAML tends to be more user-friendly, especially for configuration files.<br/>
      Example: `$ kubectl get pod -f ./pod.yaml`
 * `flags`: Specifies optional flags.
-For example, you can use the `-s` or `--server` flags to specify the address and port of the Kubernetes API server.<br/>
+For example, you can use the `-s` or `--server` flags to specify the address and port of the Kubernetes API server.

 **Important**: Flags that you specify from the command line override default values and any corresponding environment variables.

 If you need help, just run `kubectl help` from the terminal window.